instantiations/tonel-vast/docs/strategies.md

 ### Common prerequisites strategy options

 #### Prerequisites mismatch
-There might be the case where the computed prerequisites or the specified prequisites are redundant after all the classes and application editions have been created, for that, there is the option to fix any mismatch at the end of the load of the application.
+There might be the case where the computed prerequisites or the specified prerequisites are redundant after all the classes and application editions have been created, for that, there is the option to fix any mismatch at the end of the load of the application.

 ```smalltalk